Upcoming Election Dates & Registration Deadlines

 Time Off To Vote

-Employers must grant employees up to three successive hours to vote on Election Day while the polls are open.
-The employee must notify the employer of his/her intended absence.
-The employer may designate the time of day for the absence.
+Employers must give employees up to three hours to vote on Election Day while the polls are open.
+The employee must tell the employer of his/her intended absence.
+The employer may decide the time of day for the absence.

 Verify Voter Registration

-The voting systems used in Wisconsin are optical scan, DRE, mechanical lever machine and paper ballots.
+The voting systems used in Wisconsin are optical scan, DRE, and paper ballots.

 Optical Scan: With this system, you will receive a card or sheet of paper, which you take to a private table or booth.
 The card has the names of the various candidates and ballot measures printed on it.
 With a pen or pencil you fill in a little box or circle or the space between two arrows.
 When you are finished filling out all the cards, you may bring the cards over to a ballot box, where poll workers will show you how to put the cards in the box.
 Or in some places, you may feed the completed cards or papers into a computer device that checks your card or paper right there at the polling place to make sure you have voted the way you want to and counts the votes.